 Regulatory action on prescribed goods returned to Australia

-- The department's Animal and Biological Import Assessment Branch will make an assessment based on the information that they are provided by the importer and relevant authorities.
+- The department's permit issuing areas will make an assessment based on the information provided by the importer and relevant authorities.

-- If the goods cannot be re-imported for any reason, they cannot be imported.
-If for some reason the goods are already in the country they must be destroyed or re-exported.
+- If the goods cannot be re-imported but are already in the country, they must be destroyed or re-exported.

-- In cases where a permit is issued, or the department deems that a permit is not required and the goods can be returned to Australia, the importer can determine whether the goods are destined for the domestic market or for re-exporting.
+- In cases where a permit is issued or the department deems that a permit is not required, the importer must declare whether the goods are destined for the domestic market or for re-export.

-- Food products that will be directed to the domestic market may be directed for testing by the department's Imported Food Inspection Scheme which checks that certain foods are safe for human consumption and comply with the relevant standards.
-Importers will be informed if the food requires inspection under this scheme
+- Food products for the domestic market may be tested as part of the department's Imported Food Inspection Scheme, which checks that foods are safe for human consumption and comply with the relevant standards.
+Importers will be informed if the food requires inspection under this scheme.

-- If the product is not referred to the Imported Food Inspection Scheme, the State or Territory jurisdiction into which the food will be released may be notified of the product details and reason for return.
-It is possible that the State or Territory authority will deem the product unacceptable and seek its destruction.
+- If the product is not referred to the Imported Food Inspection Scheme, the state or territory to which the food is destined may be notified.
+It is possible that the state or territory will deem the product unacceptable and seek its destruction.

-- If the goods are to re-enter the export chain they will not be subject to testing by the Imported Food Program or State jurisdiction.
+- If the product is to be re-exported it will not be subject to testing under the Imported Inspection Scheme or by state or territory jurisdictions.
 The owner of the goods must ensure that all the requirements of the Export Control Act 1982 are met.